MFlisar/Multiples/README.md

 # Multiples

+### Minimalist set of classes that offers you to group a set of variables in a type safe way like java `Pair` does it with two variables

-Based one Java `Pair` this library offers
+Based one Java `Pair` this library offers following classes:

 * Triples (3 items)
 * Quadriples (4 items)